Cheapest Car Insurance in Michigan

 If you lease or finance your car, your lender will likely require you to have collision coverage on your policy, too.

-Lowering your coverage to the legal minimum requirements will help you save on your premiums.
+Lowering your coverage to the legal minimum requirements will help you get the cheapest Michigan car insurance.
 However, there may be other options to lower your premiums.
 If you’re someone who likes to err on the side of caution, or if you’re someone who frequently makes risky decisions behind the wheel, there are other ways to lower your premiums without sacrificing your coverage.

 Getting Discounts

-Another way to lower your premiums and get the cheapest auto insurance rates in Michigan is to apply discounts to your policy.
+Another way to lower your premiums to get Michigan’s cheapest auto insurance is to apply discounts to your policy.
 Many insurers offer all sorts of discounts for policyholders.
 Some discounts involve participation or enrolling in programs, while others require policyholders to meet requirements.
-When it comes to auto insurance in Michigan, cheap policies can be tough to find but not impossible.

 One example of a participatory discount program is a safe driving program.
 Many insurers offer programs where policyholders can enroll to get discounts on their premiums if they make safe choices behind the wheel or take a class about good driving habits.
-Some of these programs boast a nearly 20% discount for participating policyholders.
+Some of these programs boast a nearly 20% discount for participating policyholders, which can be significant savings on cheap car insurance for Michigan.

 Drivers should be aware, however, that some insurers will use the data collected by the telematics devices to track driving habits, even if you aren’t enrolled in a safe driving program.
-These insurers may even increase premiums for drivers who don’t practice safe driving habits, so it’s essential to research these programs and do some soul-searching about your driving habits before opting into one of these programs.
+These insurers may even increase premiums for drivers who don’t practice safe driving habits, so it’s essential to research these programs and do some soul-searching about your driving habits before opting into one of these programs, as it could mean the opposite of affordable auto insurance in Michigan for some drivers.

-While many of these programs that involve active participation have more significant discounts, many insurers offer other discounts that don’t require participation and only require policyholders to meet a set of criteria, which can help with securing cheap car insurance in Michigan.
+While many of the discount programs that involve active participation offer more significant savings, many insurers offer other discounts that don’t require participation and only require policyholders to meet a set of criteria.
+These discounts help many drivers get the lowest car insurance in Michigan.

 For example, many insurers offer good student discounts for policyholders who are in school or have a school-aged driver on their policy who earns good grades.
 The criteria for this discount differs based on the insurer, so be sure to ask your insurer what they consider to be good grades.

-Insurers may also offer discounts for policyholders who have multiple cars on one policy or have multiple policies with the same insurer.
-Some other common discounts include anti-theft device discounts, veteran discounts, and occupational discounts, among others.
+Insurers may also offer discounts to make auto insurance in Michigan cheap for policyholders who have multiple cars on one policy or have multiple policies with the same insurer.
+Some other common discounts include anti-theft device discounts, veteran discounts, and occupational discounts, among others, like those who get the cheapest home and auto insurance in Michigan with a bundling discount.

 The discounts that require policyholders to meet specific criteria rather than participating in a program are typically lower, ranging from about 5% to 10%.
-However, some insurers may allow you to stack discounts to maximize your savings for affordable car insurance in Michigan.
+However, some insurers may allow you to stack discounts to maximize your savings.

 Why Is Michigan Auto Insurance So High?

-Cheap auto insurance in Michigan can be hard to come by for various related reasons.
-The state has high auto insurance because it has a high population, meaning its drivers are statistically more likely to get into a car accident than those in other states.
-Coupled with the fact that over 25% of drivers in Michigan are uninsured or insufficiently insured, insurers in the state take a higher risk when insuring drivers in the state because there’s a high chance policyholders will get into an accident with an uninsured driver
+In Michigan, the cheapest car insurance can be hard to come by for various related reasons.
+The state has high auto insurance in part because it has a high population, meaning its drivers are statistically more likely to get into a car accident than those in other states.

-What Is the Cheapest Car Insurance in Michigan?
+What Is the Cheapest Auto Insurance in Michigan?

 The cheapest Michigan auto insurance policy will meet, but not exceed, the minimum legal requirements for car insurance in the state and have several discounts applied.
 This policy will include 50/100/10 in liability coverage, about $250,000 in PIP, and no more than $1 million in PPI, and will cost around $1,880 before any discounts are applied.
 Discounts may allow the policyholder to save up to 20% on their premiums.

 While many people love to save a buck, it’s crucial you get the best auto insurance policy for your needs.
 If you value cost over coverage, your best policy will meet the minimum legal coverage requirements at a low base rate with several discounts applied.
-If you value coverage over cost but would still like to save on your premiums in Michigan, the cheapest car insurance for you that will still contain excellent coverage is a full coverage policy at a low base rate with several discounts applied.
+If you value coverage over cost but would still like to save on your premiums, the best policy for you will be full coverage car insurance in Michigan with the cheapest base rate and several discounts applied.

-What Is Cheap PLPD Auto Insurance in Michigan?
+What Is the Cheapest PLPD Car Insurance in Michigan?

-When it comes to PLPD insurance, Michigan law requires all drivers to have at least 50/100/10, or $50,000 of bodily injury (personal liability) per person per accident, $100,000 of bodily injury per accident, and $10,000 of property damage liability per accident.
+The required amount of PLPD in Michigan is 50/100/10, or $50,000 of bodily injury (personal liability) per person per accident, $100,000 of bodily injury per accident, and $10,000 of property damage liability per accident.
 Carrying only the minimum amount of PLPD will be much cheaper than carrying extra liability coverage on your policy.

 Who Has the Cheapest Car Insurance in Michigan?

-How to Get the Cheapest Auto Insurance in Michigan
+How to Get Cheap Michigan Auto Insurance Quotes

-You can get the cheapest auto insurance in Michigan by following a few simple steps.
+You can get a cheap Michigan car insurance quote by following a few simple steps.
 First, you must decide what type of policy best suits your needs.
 If you value coverage more than cost, you should look for an insurer with the cheapest base rates for full coverage policies and several opportunities for discounts.

 The Great Lakes State has strict car insurance requirements, so you will always want to ensure you abide by the law when selecting your coverage.
-When it comes to the cheapest car insurance, Michigan insurers offer various below-average rates and discounts so you can get an affordable policy.
-You don’t have to look much further in your search for the best insurance rates in Michigan; that’s where we come in!
+Your next step to getting cheap online auto insurance in Michigan will be finding the best rates; that’s where we come in!

-Here at Clovered, you can use our free quoting tool to get car insurance quotes in Michigan from several insurers.
+Here at Clovered, you can use our free quoting tool to get car insurance quotes from several top Michigan insurers.
 Getting and comparing quotes online is one of the best ways to ensure you get the best coverage at the best price.
 If you feel more comfortable speaking with an agent, you can call us at 833-255-4117 or email us at agent@clovered.com.

 Rethink your auto insurance premium with a free quote from the nation's top companies.